Our next Child Dedication Service:

 Child dedication is a public commitment you make before God, your church, and your family.
 The dedication service provides you, the parent(s), an opportunity to express publicly your desire to lead and spiritually nurture your child in cooperation with the Holy Spirit, so your child will develop a desire to love God and love others.

 Listed below are frequently asked questions about child dedication.
 Take time to review them to find answers to any questions you may have.
-For unanswered questions, or to arrange a Child Dedication, feel free to contact us using the form below.

 In Luke chapter 2 of the New Testament, following the birth of Jesus, Mary and Joseph took the infant Jesus to the temple and dedicated Him.